-The Citrix application firewall now uses request side streaming, which results in a significant performance boost.
-Instead of buffering the entire request before processing it, the application firewall now looks at the incoming data, field by field, to inspect the input of each field for any configured security check violation (SQL, XSS, Field Consistency, Field Formats, etc.).
+The Citrix Web App Firewall now uses request side streaming, which results in a significant performance boost.
+Instead of buffering the entire request before processing it, the Web App Firewall now looks at the incoming data, field by field, to inspect the input of each field for any configured security check violation (SQL, XSS, Field Consistency, Field Formats, etc.).
 As soon as the processing of the data for a field is completed, it is forwarded to the backend while the evaluation continues for the remaining fields.
 This significantly improves the processing time specially when handling large posts where the forms have large number of fields.

 Although the streaming process is transparent to the users, minor configuration adjustments are required due to the following changes:

 RegEx Pattern Match: RegEx pattern match is now restricted to 4K for contiguous character string match.

 Field Name Match: Web App Firewall learning engine can only distinguish the first 128 bytes of the name for learning.
 If a form has multiple fields with names that have identical string match for the first 128 bytes, the learning engine may not be able to distinguish between them.
 Similarly, the deployed relaxation rule might inadvertently relax all such fields.